itucsdb1965/ATAREM/docs/source/user/atahan.rst

 While using Atarem, users are going to be able to accomplish add movies to their watchlist from movies,keep notes with movies,find avaible platforms to watch ,keep the track of watch status and give order to movies .

-1.1 Adding new movie
+1.1 Adding new movie and leaving a note
 ~~~~~~~~~~~~~~~~~~~~~~~~
-Get to the route *https://itucsdb1965.herokuapp.com/movie/tt0167261/* and select watched or not watched and press to the add to my watchlist button.
+Get to the route *https://itucsdb1965.herokuapp.com/movie/tt0167261/* and select watched or not watched and press to the add to my watchlist button.After the movie is added to watchlist you can leave a note .If you delete the movie it will be automaticly deleted from your watchlist.

 .. note:: In order to route the link above you must be logged in.